wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 * Removed cursive from css

 = 1.1.13 =
-* Removed height="100%" on first table tag for IE fix.
+* Removed height="100%" on first table tag for IE fix on landing page and coming soon page.

 = 1.1.14 =
 * Added font Bigelow Rules